 started.
 For woodworkers already possessing a few “battle scars”, it is still an enjoyable and

-are!
+rewarding project.
 Go build one and surprise your loved one with a chair they can use in front of a vanity

 (if your loved one happens to be a woman), in a corner, or around a small table.